 - Visit your secretary of state’s website to find an itemized list of what you need to submit, along with what fees you will need to pay.

-- Complete the article of organization form provided by your secretary of state.
+- Complete the article of organization form.

 - Make sure your company name records your full business name, including a comma followed by the term “LLC” or “Limited Liability Corporation.”
 (This distinguishes your business from other companies that may share a similar name but aren’t structured as LLCs.)

-- If possible, set up a business checking account before you file, and use a business check to pay for your filing fee.
+- If possible, set up a business checking account before you file, and use a business check to pay your filing fee.

-Remember: Double-check for correct information, typos and other errors before submitting anything.
+Remember to double-check for correct information, typos and other errors before submitting anything.

-State laws usually require you to keep a copy of your articles of organization on file.
+State laws usually require you to keep a copy of your business articles of organization on file.
 You may be able to download a copy of your document as soon as you finish filing it.